Conditional dynamics of optomechanical two-tone backaction-evading measurements: Abstract

 \section{Abstract}

 Backaction-evading measurements of mechanical motion can achieve precision below the zero-point uncertainty and quantum squeezing, which makes them a resource for quantum metrology and quantum information processing.
 We provide an exact expression for the conditional state of an optomechanical system in a two-tone backaction-evading measurement beyond the standard adiabatic approximation and perform extensive numerical simulations to go beyond the usual rotating-wave approximation.
 We predict the simultaneous presence of conditional mechanical squeezing, intra-cavity squeezing, and optomechanical entanglement.
 We further apply an analogous analysis to the multimode optomechanical system of two mechanical and one cavity mode and find conditional mechanical Einstein-Podolski-Rosen entanglement and genuinely tripartite optomechanical entanglement.
-Our analysis is of direct relevance for state-of-the-art optomechanical experiments that have entered the backaction-dominated regime.
+Our analysis is of direct relevance for ultra-sensitive measurements and measurement-based control in high-cooperativity optomechanical sensors operating beyond the adiabatic limit.

 \emph{Introduction.}---The standard quantum limit (SQL) is the precision limit that arises from the fundamental trade-off between the information extractable from a measurement and the associated backaction when continuously monitoring the mechanical motion \cite{QuantumNoiseRev, OnofrioRev}.
 Backaction-evading (BAE) measurements bypass this limit by restricting the measurement to a single quadrature of motion \cite{Braginsky1, QNDThorne78, WeakMeasRev}.
 One way to implement this is to parametrically couple the mechanical motion to a cavity driven on both mechanical sidebands \cite{Braginsky1, CMJ2008}.
-BAE measurements have been demonstrated in optomechanics, both in the microwave \cite{BAEOpto09, BAEOpto14} and in the optical domain \cite{DanielExp18}, with sensitivities approaching the SQL.
-BAE measurements have been exploited to generate spin squeezing in light-controlled atomic ensembles~\cite{BAESpin15}.
-They have also been extended to collective observables of two modes~\cite{TsangCohCanc, TsangQND}, with implementations proposed in an optomechanical system \cite{TwoModeBAE} (partially realized in \cite{TwoModeBAEExp}) and in an atomic medium coupled to a nanomechanical resonator \cite{HammererEPR, BAEBEC} (realized in~\cite{HybridBAE}).
+BAE measurements have been demonstrated in optomechanics, with sensitivities approaching the SQL \cite{BAEOpto09, BAEOpto14, DanielExp18}, and exploited to generate spin squeezing in light-controlled atomic ensembles~\cite{BAESpin15}.
+They have also been extended to collective observables of two modes~\cite{TsangCohCanc, TsangQND,TwoModeBAE,TwoModeBAEExp,HammererEPR, BAEBEC,HybridBAE}.